Intrauterine insemination (IUI)

 - you have a condition that means you need specific help to conceive.
 For example, if 1 of you has HIV and it's not safe to have unprotected sex

-- you're in a same-sex relationship and have not become pregnant after up to 6 cycles of IUI using donor sperm from a licensed fertility unit (the Stonewall website has more information about IUI for same-sex couples)
+- you're in a same-sex relationship and have not become pregnant after up to 6 cycles of IUI using donor sperm from a licensed fertility unit (read more about ways to become a parent if you're LGBT+)

 Bear in mind that the waiting list for IUI treatment on the NHS can be very long in some areas.

 The criteria you must meet to be eligible for IUI can also vary.
-Check with your GP or local CCG to find out what the rules are where you live.
+Check with your GP or local integrated care board (ICB) to find out what the rules are where you live.

 Paying for IUI privately

 IUI is also available from some private fertility clinics.
 The Human Fertilisation and Embryology Authority (HFEA) has a fertility clinic finder.